Built for the moment your story gets too big to manage by hand.

 Tomorrow's software running on the kind of hardware people already use today.

-Endozia is a Windows desktop app with local AI at the center, which means your machine is doing real work.
+Endozia is a Windows desktop app with local AI-assisted analysis at the center, which means your machine is doing real work.
 That is part of what makes it feel different.
-Your manuscript stays with you, the system responds on your own machine, and the writing process does not have to revolve around a browser tab.
+Your manuscript stays with you, the system responds on your own machine, and the story database does not have to revolve around a browser tab.

 The good news is that this is not exotic hardware.
 Endozia is designed for the same class of PC power people already use for modern games and other graphics-heavy creative work.